 - An original writing sample (minimum 1,000 words) that demonstrates graduate-level writing abilities.
 This can be an academic, professional or creative work that the applicant has already produced, or a new piece of writing on a topic of the applicant's choice.
 Your topic should be relevant to your course of study and effectively demonstrate depth of thought, critical thinking, and ability to perform deep research and formulate ideas.

 - Official transcripts from all post-secondary institutions attended, which should also reflect the date of degree conferral from the bachelor's degree program.

 - Please note: Dual degree applicants do not apply here.
 Separate admissions requirements apply to QU undergraduates for the dual degree five-year bachelor/master's degree program.
 Contact the ICM program director for further information.

 Applicants are required to submit a Web address link (URL) to a portfolio of work demonstrating the applicant's ability as a writer, artist, interactive designer, video producer, journalist, social media specialist or specialist in another creative or professional field.

-The website may include links to other sites, videos, files, documents, etc. If an applicant has numerous web addresses, they should be aggregated in one virtual place.
-The applicant should explain roles in any work requiring participation as a member of a production team.
-Any current website is acceptable as long as it represents the applicant's creativity, skill or knowledge.
+The website may include links to other sites, videos, files, documents, etc. If an applicant has numerous web addresses, they should be aggregated in one place.
+Your portfolio should reflect your best work and contain works in multiple mediums whenever possible.
+Include details about why each component was included for review.
+Applicants should explain their specific roles in any work requiring participation as a member of a production team along with an explanation of their creative process

 Applicants who do not have a website may establish a free Google site for posting the portfolio.
 Instructions for creating and preparing a Google site are located at this address: https://support.google.com/sites/.